Try Bay Alarm Medical Risk Free for 15-Days

 Taking my SOS Smartwatch for a test drive

-The watch comes with a charging dock and has a six- to 18-hour battery life, but I’d still recommend charging it every night beside your bed.
-That way, you’ll see it first thing when you wake up, and you won’t risk running out of battery during the day.
-Plus, should you experience an emergency in the middle of the night, your watch is right there.
+The watch comes with a charging dock and has a six- to 12-hour battery life, so I recommend charging it every night beside your bed.
+That way, your watch is charged when you wake up and is right there if you experience an emergency in the middle of the night.

 Want to see the SOS Smartwatch in action?
 Check out our hands-on review below!